-The buildings of the Kelly Street rehab and development had been on the Department of Housing and Preservations notorious list of the ‘200 worst’ residential buildings in all of New York City.
+The buildings of the Kelly Street rehab had been on HPD’s notorious list of the ‘200 worst’ residential buildings in New York City.
 Today, these rejuvenated buildings provide safe havens for neighborhood residents in a unique blend of affordable housing and community sustained agriculture.

 Watch video about the project.